kanofiadmasu/Mini-CRM/README.md

       2. Error/Exception Handling-- Here we used this to handle errors that can rise from corruption of loss of the text file.
       3. Conditonals-- to compare and excute the input of user.

 This are the main concepts used to build this feature.
+And this is the last feature of the manage clients section.

+***Aug 27/2025***

+Today I am going to add a feature for the manage projects section.
+In this scetion I will add important features like, linking projects to clients, flagging projects as 'Started', 'Not-started', and 'Completed'.